nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 - image to be replaced
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Locating contacts by tech stack: `find-ts`

+Finds contacts whose tech stack contain all the given keywords.

+Format: `find-ts KEYWORD [MORE_KEYWORDS]`

+- The search is case-insensitive. e.g `school` will match `School`
+- Only the tech stack are searched.
+- Only full words will be matched e.g. `school` will not match `schools`
+- contacts matching all keywords will be returned (i.e. `AND` search).

+Examples:
+- image to be inserted

 ### Deleting a contact : `delete`

 Deletes the specified contact from the address book.